eduvpn/apple/Pods/TunnelKit/README.md

     $ pod install

 After that, open `TunnelKit.xcworkspace` in Xcode and run the unit tests found in the `TunnelKitTests` folder.
-A simple CMD+U while on `TunnelKit-iOS` should do that as well.
+A simple CMD+U while on `TunnelKit-(iOS|macOS)` should do that as well.

 #### Demo

-There is a `Demo` directory containing a simple app for testing the tunnel, called `BasicTunnel`.
-As usual, prepare for CocoaPods:
+There are demo targets containing a simple app for testing the tunnel, called `BasicTunnel`.

-    $ pod install

-then open `Demo.xcworkspace` and run the `BasicTunnel-iOS` target.

 For the VPN to work properly, the `BasicTunnel` demo requires: